<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 Raven360 Provides the Sales Enablement Capabilities Modern Organizations Need

-Raven360 is an enterprise-grade, scalable platform that helps fast-growing companies with high-complexity products painlessly train sales teams.
+Raven360 is an enterprise-grade, scalable platform with specific sales enablement tools that helps fast-growing companies with high-complexity products painlessly train sales teams.

-Raven360’s secure, cloud-based platform allows you to onboard faster, train better, coach harder, and close more deals with these powerful features:
+Raven360’s secure sales enablement solution allows you to onboard faster, train better, coach harder, and close more deals with these powerful features:

 • Flexible training methods: set up Instructor-led Training, Virtual Instructor-led Training, and On-demand Learning Environments

-• Self-paced Labs: create sandbox instances of your software that users can test, tweak and explore, without breaking
+• Self-paced Labs: create sandbox instances of your sales enablement software that users can test, tweak and explore without breaking

 • Your content, accessible 24/7: let your customers use and engage with your product at their pace, anytime and anywhere

-• Generate extra revenue: sell subscription-based trainings through a simple e-commerce platform
+• Generate extra revenue: sell subscription-based training through a simple e-commerce platform.

-• Speed up your reps’ training: get them in front of real customers and closing sales in less time
+• Speed up your reps’ training: get them in front of real customers and close sales quickly.

-• See what collateral is driving sales: make it easy for reps to know which prospects need to receive which content
+• See what collateral drives sales: make it easy for reps to know which prospects need to receive which content across the sales cycle.

-• Create top performers everywhere: easily assess your team members and fine tune their pitches using video
+• Create top performers everywhere: quickly assess your team members and fine-tune their pitches using video.